pretzelhammer/rust-blog/posts/too-many-brainfuck-compilers.md

 )
 ```

-We can setup a function call by pushing the function's arguments onto the stack and then calling the function with the `call $label` instruction.
+We can set up a function call by pushing the function's arguments onto the stack and then calling the function with the `call $label` instruction.

 ```wat
 i32.const 4